A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 The Spring Clean

-Step 1: Mix powdered oxygen bleach with water, and apply it to the surfaces of the furniture with a soft-bristle brush.
+Step 1: Mix powdered oxygen bleach with water according to the product’s instructions and apply it to the furniture's surfaces with a soft-bristle brush.

-Step 2: Let the mixture sit for about 15 minutes, then rinse with clean water.
+Step 2: Let the mixture sit for about 15 minutes.
+Scrub gently where needed before rinsing with clean water.

-Step 3: Allow wooden furniture fully to dry before using it.
+Step 3: Allow your furniture to air-dry completely before use.

 Wrought Iron